Evidence-based psychology, enhanced by horses and nature.

 Fees

 Individual sessions run for 50 minutes and cost $230.
+NDIS self-managed and plan-managed participants are charged in line with NDIS pricing guidelines.

 A doctor’s referral is required for Medicare rebates under a Mental Health Care Plan.
 You may be eligible for funding via NDIS or rebates through your private health fund.